chloe0x0/gauss/README.md

 CUMTRAPZ, Simpsons Rule (1/3, 3/8), Quadratures, Reimann Sums, Romberg Method.

 ## TRAPZ
-The Trapezoidal rule approximates the definite integral of a function f over an interval [a, b] by summing up the areas of N evenly spaced trapezoids.
+The Trapezoidal rule approximates the definite integral of a function f over an interval [a, b] by summing up the areas of N trapezoids.

 Symbolically it is given as: